Table of Contents

 3. Don't concentrate only on past performance

 CEO reports should also take a look into the future and indicate predictions.
-By setting realistic goals, and also the resources which are needed to achieve those goals, the report can provide a clear business picture and a roadmap for the next level of development.
+When creating your reports with a dashboard builder, make sure you are setting realistic goals, and that you also have the resources which are needed to achieve those goals, the report can provide a clear business picture and a roadmap for the next level of development.

 4. Integrate all core areas of your business

 Each business needs several core areas to function properly and generate growth.
 A SaaS company will have different core areas than retail, but as we already mentioned in the article, sales and marketing are usually always important.
-Other relevant areas might be customer support, HR, IT, procurement, etc.
+Other relevant metrics you might need to cover are customer support, HR, IT KPIs, procurement, etc.

 Having a clear structure of these areas is of utmost importance.
 By using various dashboard tabs and internal widget linking, your business story can be presented much easier, accompanied by effective visuals that ensure efficient dashboard and data storytelling.

 CEOs must be given everything they need, and concisely.
 But more importantly, giving them the possibility to drill down into central KPIs on their own or during a business meeting with other C-level executives by taking advantage of modern, interactive dashboards, and by avoiding static reports, insights and possibilities are endless.